Texas

 Afternoon:

 Program Registration: 3:30 p.m.
 After you have your room assignment, join us at the Road Scholar table in our reserved meeting room to register with the program staff, get any updated information, and confirm the time and location of the Orientation session.
 If you arrive late, please locate your Group Leader and let them know you have arrived.
 Orientation: 4:00 p.m.
 The Group Leader will greet everyone and lead introductions.
 We will review the up-to-date program schedule, discuss roles and responsibilities, logistics, safety guidelines, emergency procedures, and answer questions.
+We will learn from the Group Leader as well as local experts who will give lectures and lead field trips.
+Program-related travel and transfers will be via private motorcoach unless noted otherwise.
 Our Group Leader will also present an introduction of San Antonio, explaining how the River Walk was developed and offering a short explanation about how various cultures converged on the area to make it the unique place that it is today.
 Periods in the schedule designated as “Free time” and “At leisure” offer opportunities to do what you like and make your experience even more meaningful and memorable according to your personal preferences.
 The Group Leader will be happy to offer suggestions.
 Program activities, schedules, personnel, and indicated distances or times may change due to local circumstances/conditions.
 In the event of changes, we will alert you as quickly as possible.
 Thank you for your understanding.
-Each evening from 5:30-7:00 p.m., the hotel hosts a complimentary “kickback” reception on the second floor with food and drink.
-Everyone is invited.
+Each evening from 5:30-7:00 p.m., the hotel hosts a complimentary “kickback” reception on the second floor with food and drink; all are invited.

 Dinner: